 - You correct my mistakes: Since NetSuite consultants work with so many clients, it’s inevitable that they have more experience in various industry verticals.
 This means that I will always expect you to find common mistakes I’ve made and anticipate other mistakes/bad practices to educate me and suggest best practices from what you have learned from your experience with other ERP clients.

-- You help me grow & suggest the best methods: Your focus isn’t on creating more work for yourself to keep billing me, rather, it is on optimizing my business to help me scale and get away from firefighting day to day issues.
-You should always look out for client’s growth and aim for the client to be self-sustaining.
+- You help me grow & suggest the best methods: Your focus isn’t on creating more work for yourself to keep billing me, rather, it is on optimizing my business to help me scale and get away from firefighting day-to-day issues.
+You should always look out for the client’s growth and aim for the client to be self-sustaining.

 Let’s keep this simple – if a consulting shop can’t show you basic templates of their project plans, most common/basic UAT cases and migration templates grab the skip train on that shop, there’s nothing worse than disorganized management and a lack of methodology.

-You know what developers are great at?
+Do you know what developers are great at?
 Creating custom stuff and creating the impossible.
 Not every ERP out of box (OOB) feature will be turn-key to your unique business needs & processes.
-Working with a consulting company that has a large in-house dev team will save you on more than one occasion since they’ll be able to integrate your new ERP software environment with other apps/software which is mandatory for the smooth day to day operations of the business.
+Working with a consulting company that has a large in-house dev team will save you on more than one occasion since they’ll be able to integrate your new ERP software environment with other apps/software which is mandatory for the smooth day-to-day operations of the business.